ericlyn4s/fan-fiction/README.md

 PORT=3306
 ```

-Feel free to explore our platform and share your movie review stories with fellow users!
+Feel free to explore our platform and share your fan fiction with fellow users!

 ## How to Run